A red eye flight is a flight that operates overnight. The flight usually takes off late at night and lands early the following morning.

 - 11 Should You Book a Red Eye Flight?

 Red eye flights are typically flights that depart late at night and land the following morning.

 Red eye flights aren’t usually very long, lasting between 4-6 hours, which means that passengers are unable to get a full night’s sleep and therefore arrive at their destination with red eyes from the fatigue.

 Red eye flights vary in length, with most people defining a red eye flight as a flight that lasts between 4-7 hours, from late at night until the early morning.

-Are Red Eye Flights Cheaper?
+Red Eye Flights Are Usually Cheaper

 Red eye flights are usually cheaper because there is lower demand for these flights compared to flying at other flight times.

 Related: When Do Flight Prices Drop?

 You Might Not Always Be Served Food on Red Eye Flights

 Whether you are served food on a red eye flight or not depends on the airline.